|OUR LATEST PRODUCT NOW AVAILABLE|

 of NFPA 72

-NFPA 72, pre-highlighted, with visual recognition cues printed in the margins of all eleven chapters.
+NFPA 72, pre-highlighted, with visual recognition cues printed in the margins of all chapters.

-The Classroom Edition© is a standard licensed copy of NFPA 72 2007 with our highlighting and visual locating icons added to the page margins.
-For many code users scanning page after page of black and white text for information is difficult.
+The Classroom Edition© is a standard licensed copy of NFPA 72 with our highlighted text and our copyrighted icons added to the page margins for faster location of specific rules.
+For many code users, visually scanning page after page of black and white text looking for information is difficult.
 Most of us are more visually oriented and respond better to a mix of colors and other visual cues.
 In fact, users of the Classroom Edition© appear to be speed-reading since they typically slide their finger down the page, scanning only the icons and/or color highlighted key words of our Classroom Edition©.

 Let’s suppose you need to find the specific “Level” number assigned to a Type 10, Class 24 electrical generator.
-You’d turn to Chapter Four, the Fundamentals of Fire Alarm Systems in NFPA 72.
-(Although Chapter Four begins part way down a page, it is easier to find in the Classroom Edition since we’ve marked where each of the eleven chapters begin with a large red and blue icon at the top corner of the page.
+You’d turn to Chapter Ten, the Fundamentals of Fire Alarm Systems in NFPA 72.
+(Although Chapter Ten begins part way down a page, it is easier to find in the Classroom Edition since we’ve marked where each of the eleven chapters begin with a large red and blue icon at the top corner of the page.
 See a typical page illustrating our highlighting and icon system.)
-Starting in Chapter Four, you would slide your finger down the page margins until you spot the distinctive engine-driven generator icon: .
-Then, knowing that in your Classroom Edition©, all values in NFPA 72 will be highlighted in green, your eyes will quickly spot any green numbers near the Generator icon - and you'll find the answer you're looking for; “Type 10, Class 24, Level 1” all highlighted in green.
+Starting in Chapter Ten, you would slide your finger down the page margins until you spot the distinctive engine-driven generator icon: .
+Then, knowing that in your Classroom Edition©, all values in NFPA 72 will be highlighted in green, your eyes will quickly look for any green numbers near the Generator icon.
+Quickly, you'll find the answer you're looking for; “Type 10, Class 24, Level 1” all highlighted in green.
 How much time did you spend finding the correct answer?
 About 30 seconds.
 Not having to re-take your certification exam?
 Priceless.
 Also great for those with English as a second language and those with learning disabilities.
 How to Purchase the Classroom Edition© More Information HERE.

 The visual cues used in our Fire Alarm Systems Training software are the same as used in our Classroom Edition©.
 They were made for each other!